 Intervertebral discs are round cushions that are made up of mostly water, protein and cartilage.
 These discs are sandwiched in between the bony vertebrae of the spine.
 Each disc is like a spongy pad that allows the hard vertebrae in the spine to move comfortably as you walk, bend, sit and perform other tasks throughout the day.

 Discs, however, are not indestructible.
 An intervertebral disc can be injured or damaged in a number of ways, such as during a car accident, while you exercise or when you bend down to lift a heavy box.
 Discs also can experience gradual, age-related damage that can limit the disc’s ability to bounce back from normal activities.

 Eventually (or sometimes suddenly), a disc’s tough, thick outer wall can break down.
 Instead of remaining firmly in place between the vertebrae, a disc will flatten and press out of its normal position.
 This is often referred to as a bulging disc.
 A disc’s outer wall also can break open, allowing the jelly-like, inner core material to seep out.
 This is known as a herniated disc.

 If bulging disc or herniated disc material presses upon, or “pinches,” nerves in the spinal column, it can cause extreme pain and weakness.
 In many cases, discs can heal over time and the symptoms will subside.
 For a small percentage of people, however, damaged discs do not heal and disc surgery becomes the next logical step.

 A successful disc surgery is easier than ever before thanks to advancements in laser technology.
-Historically, an individual suffering from a herniated disc or other disc disorder was faced with the prospect of open back surgery, hospitalization, and a lengthy rehabilitation.
-Now, with the emerging field of endoscopic orthopedic spine procedures, disc surgery can be minimally invasive and is regularly performed as an outpatient procedure with exceptional results.
+Historically, an individual with a herniated disc or other disc disorder was faced with the prospect of traditional open back surgery, which requires hospitalization and a lengthy rehabilitation.
+Now, with the emerging field of minimally invasive orthopedic spine procedures, disc surgery can be regularly performed as an outpatient procedure with exceptional results.